sheltermanager/asm3/doc/manual/options.rst

 * Allow creation of payments on the Move-Reserve screen: Allow payments to be taken on the :menuselection:`Move --> Reserve an animal` screen.

-* Allow entry of two donations on the Move menu screens: When creating an adoption or reserve from :menuselection:`Move --> Adopt an animal`, allow space for two donations in case of adopters who would like to make a donation as well as paying the adoption fee.

 * Allow overriding of the movement number on the Move menu screens: If turned on, the movement number field will be visible on all Move menu screens for the user to override.